opensumi/docs/docs/develop/module-apis/decoration.en.md

 getDecoration(uri: Uri, includeChildren: boolean, overwrite?: IDecorationData): IDecoration | undefined;
 ```

-Get the result of the current file's Decoration by means of getting the uri, or return undefined if it doesn't get it.
+Obtain the result of the current file's Decoration by means of getting the uri, or return undefined if it doesn't get the Decoration.

 ##### Use Cases